mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 - if the `llm.type` is `azure`, then it is also required to add:
   - the `llm.deploymentName` key, which is the name of the deployment of the LLM
-  - the `llm.url` key, which is the enpdoint of the LLM
+  - the `llm.url` key, which is the endpoint of the LLM
   - the `llm.apiVersion` key, which is the API version of the LLM
 - if the `embeddings.type` is `azure`, then it is also required to add:
   - the `embeddings.deploymentName` key, which is the name of the deployment of the Embedding
-  - the `embeddings.url` key, which is the enpdoint of the Embedding
+  - the `embeddings.url` key, which is the endpoint of the Embedding
   - the `embeddings.apiVersion` key, which is the API version of the Embedding

 The content of `vectorStore` is the same as the one described in the previous section.